jovami/isep-rcomp/doc/sprint1/1210951/README.md

 ![Floor 1 Photo](floor1.png)

-- Similiar to the room B.0.11 the room B.1.12 does not need outlets and it will be used to store the HC
+- Similiar to the room B.0.11 the room B.1.12 does not need outlets and it will be used to store the HC.

-- The connection between the HC on this floor and the IC on the floor 0 was made with 4 cables, 5m each(since the floor 0 is 4m tall), in order to minimize possible future problems connecting both equipments properly
+- The connection between the HC on this floor and the IC on the floor 0 was made with 4 cables, 5m each(since the floor 0 is 4m tall), in order to minimize future problems connecting both equipments properly.

-- In this floor there is a dropped ceilig at a 2,5 heigth, so all the cable drop 1,5m at the correspondent ceiling passageway and after that each cable runs trougth the cable raceways properly installed in each room
+- In this floor there is a dropped ceilig at a 2,5 heigth, so all the cables drop 1,5m at the correspondent ceiling passageway and after that each cable runs trougth the cable raceways properly installed in each room.

-- Following the same idea with the floor 0 it was placed only 1 Acess Point (AP) on this floor, considering 25m of radius,it is enough to cover all the floor, and close to it a double outlet
+- Following the same idea with the floor 0 it was placed only 1 Acess Point (AP) on this floor, considering 25m of radius,it is enough to cover all the floor, and close to it a double outlet.

-## Inventory
+- The AP on the floor 1 will operate on channel 6 at 2.4GHz

+### HC

-- Considering 0,5m of patch cords to connect each patch panel entry to the switch, we have a total of an additional 60m of cables to interconnect the switches with the patch panels
+- Considering 0,5m of patch cords to connect each patch panel entry to the switch, it is needed additional 60m of cables to interconnect the switches with the patch panels

 - Connectors RJ45:
     - We need 52 double outlets, and for each 4 connectors (208)